shawntabrizi/substrate-collectables-workshop/Extras/Auction/finalizing-an-auction.md

 Finalizing an auction
 ===

-The `decl_module!` can take a special function called `on_finalise()`, which is used for anything that needs to be done at the end of the block ([learn more](https://substrate.readme.io/docs/decl_module#section-on_initialise-and-on_finalise-)).
+The `decl_module!` can take a special function called `on_finalize()`, which is used for anything that needs to be done at the end of the block ([learn more](https://substrate.readme.io/docs/decl_module#section-on_initialize-and-on_finalize-)).
 We can use this for finalizing an auction whose expiration time is equal to the current block number.

 Remember, we may have multiple auctions that will expire at a given block number, so from our storage we will retrieve all auctions that will expire at this current block we are in.